 When price wasn't an issue, women flocked to the most effective contraceptives — the implanted options, which typically cost hundreds of dollars up-front to insert.
 These women experienced far fewer unintended pregnancies as a result, reported Dr. Jeffrey Peipert of Washington University in St. Louis..."

 There were 6.3 births per 1,000 teenagers in the study.
 Compare that to a national rate of 34 births per 1,000 teens in 2010.
-That rate dropped to 24.2 in 2014 due to a combination of abstinence and easy availability of birth control.
+That rate dropped to 24.2 in 2014 due to the easy availability of birth control.

-Combining abstinence with free birth control, we can make great strides in eliminating the need for abortions.
+Education along with free birth control, can make great strides in eliminating the need for abortions.
 Isn't that what we want?
 And, of course, Planned Parenthood is a leader in contraceptive distribution.
 Closing Planned Parenthood equals more abortions.

 Given that, according to the Orlando Woman’s Center: